Strippit CNC Punch Machine

 Mobil DTE "Heavy" ISO 100 Weight Lubrication Oil and go Back to Running Machine.

-Hydraulic Fluid is a Very Thin Fluid made for Transmitting Power, Not for Lubrication!
+Hydraulic Fluid is a Very Thin Fluid made for Transmitting Power, NOT for Lubrication!

 This Thin Hydraulic Fluid would cause Bronze Thrust Bearings that Control Crankshaft End-Play Movement to Wear.
-Now Crankshaft could Move Back and Forth, and Magnets on Timing Disk on End of Crankshaft could now Crash into the Sensors destroying Both Magnets & Sensors.
+Now Crankshaft could Move Back and Forth, and Magnets on Timing Disk

 On most Machines, it is Not Practical or Cost Effective to Repair by Disassembling Machine, Pressing-Out Old Worn Bronze Bearings, and Shrink-In and Hone-to-Size New Bearings.

-As Sensors were Mounted at Side of the Nylon Timing Hub Design, and Not at End like the Magnet Disk Design, Minor Crankshaft Back and Forth Movements had No Effect at all and Eliminated Sensor Crashes.
+Magnet Disk Design, Minor Crankshaft Back and Forth Movements had No Effect at all and Eliminated Sensor Crashes.
 So Nylon Hub Design Fixed Both the Bolt Breakage Problem

-and the Crashing-Sensor Crankshaft-Endplay Problem.
+and Crashing-Sensor Crankshaft-Endplay Problem.

 Photo Below of a Strippit FC1250/30/1500 Machine that had Both Problems,